globus/globus-flows-trigger-examples/README.md

      ./deploy_flow.py --flowid <FLOW_ID> --defs <UPDATED_FLOW_DEFINITION> --title <UPDATED_FLOW_TITLE>

 Note: This is just a convenience extension for these examples, and is limited to updating only the flow/schema definition and/or flow title; refer to the Globus Flows API reference for the full-featured `PUT`.

+## From the future
+The flow [`def_transfer_compute_flow.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/def_transfer_compute_flow.json), transfers files and then runs a function to process them.
+This flow introduces the use of [funcX](https://funcx.org), a service currently in development (but already in production use at a few large facilities).
+The corresponding trigger code assumes you have registered the function [`compute_function.py`](https://github.com/globus/globus-flows-trigger-examples/blob/main/compute_function.py); this function generates thumbnails for all files in `input_path` and saves them in `results_path`.
+It's intended as a simple illustration of a very common pattern: move data to a compute resource and run a job to process the data.